Sign Up for Alerts on Advocacy

 The US is not alone.

-Addressing the inadequate WASH conditions for nearly 2 billion people is impossible for any one nation to address alone.
-The UN Millennium Development Goal (MDG) of improving access to safe drinking water for at least half of the nearly 1 billion people who don’t have it is on track to be being met; the MDG of halving the number of people with poor sanitation – estimated to be nearly 2 billion, however, is far from being achieved.
-That this seems so daunting does not mean it is hopeless – indeed, the millions who have improved access today, thanks in part to the work of MWA members, are proof positive that effective public-private partnership can bring real-world results.
+The MDG of halving the number of people with poor sanitation (the safe treatment of wastes) – estimated to be nearly 2 billion, however, is far from being achieved.
+That this seems so daunting does not mean it is hopeless – indeed, the millions who have improved access today, thanks in part to the work of MWA members, are proof positive that effective public-private partnership can bring real results.

 Sanitation and Water for All

-We are especially pleased that USAID announced it will officially join SWA as a full partner, representing the entire US Government.
-(See the announcement in our News section.)
+We are especially pleased that USAID joined Sanitation and Water for All (SWA) as a full partner, representing the entire US Government.
+(See the 2013 announcement in our News section.)